Charles Dunne: Blackpool

 On 24 August 2013, Dunne signed for Blackpool for an undisclosed fee on a three-year contract.
 Under the terms of the contract he was returned on-loan to Wycombe for the remainder of the 2013–14 season.

 In the 2014–15 season, Dunne was expected to be included in Blackpool's first team, as he was among eight players contracted at the club and was given the number eighteen shirt ahead of the new season.
 However, at the start of the season, Dunne was dropped from the first team to the substitutes bench in favor of Joan Oriol before being recalled by manager Lee Clark in early-November.
 Dunne made his Blackpool debut on 1 November 2014, against Ipswich Town, making his first start before being substituted in the 65th minute, in a 2–0 loss.
-From that moment on, Dunne established himself in the left-back position for the most of the season.
+From that moment on, Dunne established himself in the left-back position for most of the season.
 However, he was sent-off in the 44th minute, in a 4–0 loss against Brentford on 24 February 2015.
 After serving a three match suspension, Dunne regained his first team place for the rest of the season and went on to make 23 appearances in all competitions.